mklinik/clean-dev-tools/README.md

 A collection of scripts for programming Clean on Linux or similar.

 clean-ide
 ---------

 Starts a terminal with various environment variables set.
 In this terminal you can use all the commands described below.
+From this terminal you should start your editor.

-You want to modify it to your taste.
+Configuration happens inside the script clean-ide.
+Modify it to your taste.

 cgr
 ---